 Fancy recipes probably call for fresh rosemary and parsley, but in my neck of the woods, I don’t have these at the ready.

 What I DO always have in my stocked pantry are dried herbs and spices.
 So we’re keeping things simple and using those.

 No flavor is compromised in this shortcut, and you keep a little extra in your pocketbook.
 It’s a win!
 Moving on….

 STEP 3: Cook the mixture

 Add the lid and set the pressure valve to “seal.”
-Select the “Manual” cooking option on the high setting and set cooking time to 15 minutes.
+Select the “Manual” or pressure cook setting on the high setting and set cooking time to 15 minutes.

-When the rice is done cooking, allow the pressure to release naturally for 10 minutes, and then do a quick release for any remaining pressure.
+When the rice is done cooking, allow the pressure to do a natural pressure release for 10 minutes, and then do a quick release for any remaining pressure.

 Turn the unit off and let sit for 5 additional minutes.
 Remove lid and fluff the rice with a fork while stirring in one tablespoon parsley and the toasted almonds, if desired.